andrew-ng1/spark-cassandra-labs/README.md

-# UBC MDS Coursework – Spark (PySpark & Scala) & Cassandra
+# UBC MDS Distributed Systems Coursework – Spark (PySpark & Scala) & Cassandra

 This repository contains selected coursework completed during my **Master of Data Science (MDS) at the University of British Columbia**.
 It demonstrates academic exposure to **distributed data processing** using Spark (PySpark & Scala in Databricks) and **NoSQL database design** using Cassandra.